kumar-github/tutorial-resources/X.md

 ### ○ Roadmap

-Committed next steps, in order:
+Committed next steps:

 ① Global default slow threshold for `TimingLogger` — `TimingLogger.setDefaultSlowThreshold(millis)` configures a shared threshold once; `startWithDefaultThreshold(label, logger)` opts a call site into it explicitly.
 The existing `start(label, logger)` overload is unaffected — slow-call detection stays opt-in at every call site, with no exceptions.

 ② Head-to-head comparison — `compare` / `compareChecked` methods that accept paired `Candidate` (label and method) inputs and return a `ComparisonResult`

 ③ Percentile statistics — `getPercentileMillis()` for P50 / P75 / P95 / P99 on `TimingStatistics`.

 ### □ Future Considerations

-Ideas raised during design discussions, not yet committed to.
+Ideas raised during design discussions but not yet committed to.
 Some may be implemented, refined, or set aside as the library matures:

 □ **`toMap()` on `ComparisonResult`** — a flat `Map<String, Object>` representation for external consumption (metrics